This is one of the best stories I have ever read about literacy: “Preventing Violence By Teaching Literacy.”

 The story was written by a girl who lost her sister to violence in 1995.
 At the time, her sister

-In reaction to this tragedy, Melissa’s family has founded The Melissa Institute for Violence Prevention and Treatment in an effort to decrease the likelihood of another family having to face a similar tragedy.
+In reaction to this tragedy, Melissa’s family has created The Melissa Institute for Violence Prevention and Treatment in an effort to decrease the likelihood of another family having to face a similar tragedy.
 The center serves to study and prevent violence through research, education, and community service.
 Through

 Up to 80 percent of incarcerated individuals are functionally illiterate; studies show that if a child reads on grade level by the end of 3rd grade, there is a 99 percent certainty that child will never be incarcerated; school performance, more than any other single factor, is a major contributor as to whether a youth becomes involved in drugs or violence.